sandialabs/toyplot/docs/ethos.rst

 documentation.
 Of course, we provide backends to publish Toyplot figures to legacy formats including PNG, PDF, Encapsulated Postscript, and MP4.

+With most toolkits, interactivity means throwaway features like pan-and-zoom.
+For Toyplot, we're exploring simple-but-effective ideas to address the questions a colleague might ask when viewing a graphic in the real world: "What's the value at this weird peak?"
+"Where do those two series cross?"
+"Can I get a copy of the data?"
-Interactivity includes obvious things such as zooming and panning.
-But beyond that, Toyplot is exploring ideas including efficient animation that doesn't impact the quality of the graphic, and interactive data cursors that display quantities of interest and descriptive statistics just by hovering the mouse.
+We're working on efficient animation that doesn't wreck the quality of your graphic with compression artifacts; and interactive data cursors that display quantities of interest and descriptive statistics just by hovering the mouse.
 And since the raw data is already implicitly embedded in a graphic, why not support reproducibility by making it easy to export, so the viewer can work with it